axibase/atsd-use-cases/research/expatriation/README.md

 #### Highlights

-The charts library provides settings quarters where the percent change from the previous year was greater than 50% in red, and quarters where it was less than -10% in green.
+The charts library support `alert-expression` settings to display quarters where the percent change from the previous year is greater than 50% in red, and quarters where it is less than -10% in green.

 ![](./images/2018-q2-6.png)